nofelmahmood/Seam/README.md

 It simply considers the Client record as the true record.

-You can set any policy by passing it as an option while adding `CKSIncrementalStore' to NSPersistentStoreCoordinator.
+You can set any policy by passing it as an option while adding `CKSIncrementalStore` to `NSPersistentStoreCoordinator`.

 ```swift
 var options:Dictionary<NSObject,AnyObject> = Dictionary<NSObject,AnyObject>()